UNCLASSIFIED (U)

 This photo is too small.
 The facial image must be no less than 1'' (about 2.54 cm.) and no more than 1 3/8" (about 3.5 cm.).

-(a) A smaller facial image size will make identification of the bearer difficult in addition to possibly revealing staples and borderline requirements from the passport application.
+(a) A smaller facial image size may make identification of the bearer difficult in addition to possibly revealing staples and borderline requirements from the passport application.
 If the photograph has sufficient resolution, the photograph may be re-sized in the TDIS image review module.
 For example, in the following photograph the facial image size is too small (also, the applicant is wearing eyeglasses):

 Applicant photograph showing under-size facial image.